People

 Madeline Schumacher (MS)

-Madeline received a BS in Wildlife and fisheries Biology from the University of Vermont and has professional experiences working with the Missouri Department of Conservation.
+Madeline received a BS in Wildlife and Fisheries Biology from the University of Vermont and has professional experiences working with the Missouri Department of Conservation.
 Madeline's MS research is focused on identifying drivers of rare darter occurrences at multiple spatial scales.
 This work is being conducted in the Ouachita Highlands of Arkansas, which is home to several endemic darters of conservation concern, including the Beaded Darter.
 Identified drivers of occupancy will be combined with drivers of population genetic structure to inform the conservation of rare fishes in this unique ecoregion.

 Abigail Shake (MS)